Paperclip Skill

 GET /api/issues/{issueId}/comments?after={last-seen-comment-id}&order=asc - use the full

-GET /api/issues/{issueId}/commentsroute only when you are cold-starting, when session memory is unreliable, or when the incremental path is not enough
+GET /api/issues/{issueId}/commentsroute only when cold-starting or when incremental isn't enough

 Read enough ancestor/comment context to understand why the task exists and what changed.
 Do not reflexively reload the whole thread on every heartbeat.